Ron Asheton: Post-Stooges

 Apart from The Stooges, Asheton also played in the bands The New Order (not the UK band New Order), Destroy All Monsters, Dark Carnival, New Race and The Empty Set.

 More recently he played with Wylde Ratttz, a band composed of some of punk and alt-rock's most renowned and respected musicians.
 The band included Mike Watt of Minutemen, J. Mascis of Dinosaur Jr., Thurston Moore of Sonic Youth, and Mark Arm of Mudhoney.
 It contributed a cover version of the Stooges song "T.V.
 Eye" to the soundtrack for the Todd Haynes film Velvet Goldmine, which starred Ewan McGregor and Jonathan Rhys Meyers.
 Asheton's final song "3 Stooges" appeared during the credits of the 2012 comedy film The Three Stooges.

 Asheton also acted, appearing with The Texas Chain Saw Massacre star Gunnar Hansen in Mosquito, which was released 1995.
 He also appeared in two other films: Frostbiter: Wrath of the Wendigo and Legion of the Night.

+Following the band's 1974 breakup, Ron Asheton returned to Ann Arbor, Michigan and spent most of the rest of his life living with his mother in her large house.
+He was an avid collector of horror movies, military history books and Nazi memorabilia and regalia, which included uniforms, medals, pins and a Nazi flag.